Eroica-cpp/uwhpsc/notes/unix.rst

 the variable in an echo command rather than just printing its value.
 This particular variable is useful for things like

-    $ cd $HOME/uwamath583
+    $ cd $HOME/uwhpsc

-which will go to the uwamath583 subdirectory of your home directory no matter where you start.
+which will go to the uwhpsc subdirectory of your home directory no matter where you start.

 As part of Homework 1 you are instructed to define a new environment variable to make this even easier,  for example by::

-    $ export CLASSHG=$HOME/uwamath583
+    $ export UWHPSC=$HOME/uwhpsc

 Note there are no spaces around the =.
 This defines a new environment variable and *exports* it, so that it can be used by other programs you